World

 rayCastAll(startPos, direction, maxDistance, limiteropt) → {Array:.<Sprite:>}

-Finds sprites that intersect a line (ray), excluding any sprites that intersect the starting point.
-Can also be given a starting position and a maximum end position.
+Finds sprites (with physics bodies) that intersect a line (ray), excluding any sprites that intersect the starting point.
+This function can also be given start and end points.

 Source: